rsinghlab/GNN-Tumor-Seg/README.md

 # GNN-Tumor-Seg
 This repository contains the code accompanying "A Joint Graph and Image Convolution Network for Automatic Brain Tumor Segmentation" <insert link>, published in LNCS.

 This model was submitted to the BraTS2021 competition.
-We include the docker container submitted to the competition, which can be used to generate predictions on a target dataset provided it follows the format of the BraTS challenge.
+We include the docker container submitted to the competition, which can be used to generate predictions on target MRIs provided they follow the format of the BraTS challenge.

 ## Requirements
+Python >=3.7

 Numpy>=1.17

 Scipy>=1.4